 Do you like to laugh?
 Of course you do!
 And if you know you’re going somewhere you’re going to laugh, don’t you look forward to it?
 My hypothesis: if people actually look forward to laughing at work, it’ll engage them and inspire them to work better.

-Here are 7 reasons why you should make work the time and place to laugh:
+Here are 7 reasons why it’s time to make work the time and place to laugh:

 1. Improves employee performance